Lund tramway: History

 There were plans in the late 19th and early 20th century to build a tramway in Lund as many other Swedish cities did around the same time, but these never materialized.

-Plans for the modern incarnation of the tramway began in 2003, with the bus route Lundalänken being designed with the possibility of future conversion into a tramway in mind.
+Plans for the so-called "Lundalänken" system started in the late 1980s, and the modern incarnation of the tramway began in 2003, with the bus route Lundalänken trafficking through the Lund University Central Hospital area and the Faculty of Engineering at the Lund University being designed with the possibility of future conversion into a tramway in mind.
+The system consisted of the city bus lines 6 and 20 as well as the regional bus lines 166 and 169.
 Formal planning for construction of the tramway began in 2010.

 The issue of the tramway was a dominant issue in Lund's municipal politics during the 2010s, with political parties changing stances on the tramway throughout the period.
 The tram issue also led to the formation of a new local political party, with veteran Folkpartiet (Liberals) politician Sverker Oredsson among others forming Förnyalund (Renew Lund/For The New Lund) ahead of the 2014 elections.

 Construction on the nearly 6 km tram route to achieve faster and higher-capacity public transport between Lund Central Station and many of the largest workplaces in the city was formally approved in 2015.

+In December 2015 a decision was made to construct a tramway between Lund Central Station and the European Spallation Source research centre.
+Construction was started on 15 February 2017.
+The contract with Skanska was signed in May 2016.

+The municipality of Lund invested a total of about 890 million krona in the tramway project.
+The state of Sweden financed the project with a further 373 million krona through two national investments to develop lasting cities and public transport.
+This was in addition to the costs of the region: 297 million krona for the trams and 270 million krona for the depot.
+The total cost of the entire project amounted to approximately 1,500 million krona.
+The municipality of Lund also receives income from construction and marketing rights along the tramway.

 In 2018 the right-wing coalition in control of the municipal government announced no expansion of trams would be planned for the rest of the 2018-2022 term.

+Inauguration of the tramway was planned to occur on 12 December 2020 at an event where Johan Wester would be in attendance.
+These plans were foiled by the COVID-19 pandemic.
+The inauguration was held digitally instead, with traffic commencing on the next day.